rodrgoslveira/Memcached-server-Ruby/README.md

 ```
 #### MemCachedClient
     First we need the server to be running, after that we can define the host and port for the Socket.
-    Here are some basic examples
+    Here are some basic examples.

     - Example one:
 ```ruby
   cliente = MemCacheClient.new('127.0.0.53',2000)  #=> Opening Client connection
   cliente.set("key1","wr","0","MainData".bytesize,"MainData") #=> STORED